Earnings payment report

-Parties that can act as substitute payers include enforcement agencies, municipalities, the social insurance institution (Kela), Centres for Economic Development, Transport and the Environment (ELY Centres), bankruptcy estates and guarantors.
+Parties that can act as substitute payers include enforcement agencies, wellbeing services counties, the social insurance institution (Kela), Centres for Economic Development, Transport and the Environment (ELY Centres), bankruptcy estates and guarantors.
 Then again, a bankruptcy estate, an individual who has hired a personal assistant, or a family that has hired a nanny for whom private day care allowance is paid can act as an actual employer.
 Read more about situations involving substitute payers.

 Select Paid as a security, if an ELY Centre pays wages directly to the employee in the form of pay security.
 Do not enter this data if wages are paid by a bankruptcy estate (expedited pay security).

 Representative of a foreign employer

 Enter the representative’s information, if the payer is a foreign employer who has posted employees in Finland.